haslab/ifta/readme.md

 The `dot` output is handy to quickly visualise a connector with an intuitive layout (use, for example online tool [Viz.js](https://mdaines.github.io/viz.js/) to preview the produced graph), while the [Uppaal](http://uppaal.com) output requires some manual layout adjustments but can be used to simulate and to prove (temporal) properties.
 Note that the `Uppaal` model was extended to annotations to make `a` an input channel and `b` and `c` output channels, represented as `a?`, `b!`, and `c!` in the Uppaal model.

 Screenshots of the `dot` and `Uppaal` outputs follow bellow.
+Observe that Uppaal does not support multiple actions per transition - these are rewritten as an interleaving of all combinations, imposing that inputs come before outputs (to reduce the state space.)

 <img src="https://cdn.rawgit.com/joseproenca/ifta/master/images/myAut.svg">